Zonico6/PSE/pflichtenheft_draft.md

 1. Ability to add full-text comments to a Feedback?
 1. Changable deadlines?
 1. Is it ok if Repos are public?
+1. Other groups always have kann/muss criteria instead of mandatory and optional
+1. Deadline optional
+1. Bell in the frontend which displays the notifications?